7mm Backcountry

 We worked with engineers from Springfield Armory to create Custom Shop loads specifically designed for the utmost performance from the new Model 2020 Waypoint rifle.

 Use duck fat from a meat market or use fat from wild ducks you’ve killed, but keep in mind that domesticated ducks and geese are much fatter than flyway birds.
-The used duck fat can be retained for future confit.
+The used duck fat can be retained for future venison confit.

 4 lbs venison cubed 1/3 cup sea salt (or kosher) 1/2 tsp ground cumin 1/2 tsp ground coriander 1/2 tsp ground cinnamon 1/2 tsp ground allspice 1/2 tsp ground ginger 1/4 tsp fresh ground nutmeg 1/8 tsp ground cloves 1/4 tsp crumbled thyme 1 bay leaf crumbled 36 to 40 garlic cloves 8 cups rendered duck fat